surniaulula/wpsso/readme.txt

 **WPSSO Core makes sure your content looks great on social and search sites -- no matter how URLs are crawled, shared, re-shared, posted, or embedded:**

-WPSSO Core is fast, simple, and provides *complete and accurate* information about your webpage content to social sites (Facebook, Pinterest, Twitter, LinkedIn, etc.), search crawlers, mail and messaging apps (Facebook Messenger, iMessage, Skype, WhatsApp, etc.), and embedded object / iframe content.
+WPSSO Core is fast, simple, and provides *complete and accurate* information about your webpage content to social sites (Facebook, Pinterest, Twitter, LinkedIn, etc.), search crawlers (Google, Bing, etc.), mail and messaging apps (Facebook Messenger, iMessage, Skype, WhatsApp, etc.), and embedded object / iframe content.

 **Uses your *existing content* for meta tags and Schema markup:**